top of page

 • What it should feel like: Explosive and forceful, severe sensation of leg fatigue, out of breath, unable to speak.

-• Benefits: Sprint training forces the physiological adaptations to increase neuromuscular power, recruit more motor units, hypertrophy of more type II muscle fibers, and improve recruitment synchronicity (Linossier, 1997; Lucía, 2000).
+• Benefits: Sprint training forces the physiological adaptations to increase neuromuscular power, recruit more motor units, hypertrophy of more type II muscle fibres, and improve recruitment synchronicity (Linossier, 1997; Lucía, 2000).

 • Tip: All you need to do is to commit to the maximum effort for the required duration.